encoredev/encore/docs/observability/metrics.md

 ### Defining labels

-Encore's metrics package also provides a type-safe way of attaching labels to metrics.
+Encore's metrics package provides a type-safe way of attaching labels to metrics.

-To do so, create a new struct type representing the labels and then use `metrics.NewCounterGroup` or `metrics.NewGaugeGroup`:
+To define labels, create a struct type representing the labels and then use `metrics.NewCounterGroup` or `metrics.NewGaugeGroup`:

 ```go